We are pleased to announce the 16th Annual Woody Guthrie Fellowship application period, which runs to April 01, 2022.

 - Michele Fazio, professor of English and coordinator of gender studies, University of North Carolina at Pembroke (2011)

-Learn more about all BMI Woody Guthrie Fellowship recipients.
+Learn more more about past BMI Woody Guthrie Fellowship recipients and their projects.